RWKV/RWKV-wiki/docs/basic/FAQ.md

 RWKV does not have a fixed release schedule, nor make commitments on when the next model will be released.
 In general BlinkDL, who is in charge of the RWKV project, releases a new model as and when it is ready.

 So anywhere from next few days, to next few months.

+In addition, as an OSS model.
+Our training processes are also heavily subjected to GPU avaliability, provided by our sponsors.
-Generally speaking as the current version of the model is being released, the training process for the next version of the model is already underway.
+Generally speaking as the current version of the model is being released, the training / preperation process for the next version of the model is already underway.

 ## What is the dataset that RWKV is trained on?